itsnebulalol/ding/README.md

 ## Notes

 If you like Ding, [buy it on Chariz](https://chariz.com/buy/ding).
-Additionally, you can [sponsor the developer](https://github.com/sponsors/itsnebulalol).
+Additionally, you can [sponsor the developer](https://github.com/sponsors/itsnebulalol), sponsoring the developer can enable the developer to create more quality products.

 Should any issues arise with the build automation of this repository, do ***NOT report it to the developer***.
 While the tweak **source** is untouched, oversights may occur from automated building.
 As there is no Issues tab, you can state your problems with the automation in a Pull Request.